Quantum jumps in the non-Hermitian dynamics of a superconducting qubit

-Recent experiments with single electronic spins \cite{Wu2019,liu2020}, superconducting qubits \cite{Naghiloo2019}, and photons \cite{Xiao2017,Klauck2019,Yu2020} have motivated research into uniquely quantum effects in non-Hermitian dynamics.
+\wcrr{Though the effective Hamiltonian approach has been developed decades ago as part of quantum measurement theory,} recent experiments with single electronic spins \cite{Wu2019,liu2020}, superconducting qubits \cite{Naghiloo2019}, and photons \cite{Xiao2017,Klauck2019,Yu2020} have \wcrr{expanded interest in} uniquely quantum effects in non-Hermitian dynamics.
 Two approaches have been taken to study non-Hermitian dynamics in the quantum regime.
 The first is to simulate these dynamics---through a process known as Hamiltonian dilation---by embedding a non-Hermitian Hamiltonian into a larger Hermitian system \cite{Wu2019,liu2020,Yu2020}.
 A second approach is to directly isolate the non-Hermitian dynamics from a dissipative quantum system \cite{Naghiloo2019}.
-To understand this approach, recall that dissipative quantum systems are usually described by a Lindblad master equation that contains two dissipative terms: the first is a term that describes quantum jumps between the energy eigenstates of the system, and the second is a term that yields coherent non-unitary evolution \cite{Dalibard1992, Plenio1998}.
+To understand this approach, recall that dissipative quantum systems are usually described by a Lindblad master equation that contains two dissipative terms: the first is a term that describes quantum jumps between the energy eigenstates of the system, and the second is a term that yields coherent non-unitary evolution \cite{Dalibard1992, Mlmer1993, Plenio1998}.
 By suppressing the former term, the resulting evolution is described by an effective non-Hermitian Hamiltonian.
 This can be achieved through post-selection to eliminate trajectories that contain quantum jumps (Fig.~\ref{fig1}(a)) \cite{Naghiloo2019}.
-However, additional sources of dissipation and decoherence can alter this non-Hermitian evolution.
-The combination of non-unitary dynamics and decoherence will lead to evolution that is starkly different than what is encountered with conventional dissipative systems.
+However, additional sources of \wcr{energy dissipation or pure dephasing } can alter this non-Hermitian evolution \wcr{\cite{Minganti2019,Minganti2020}}.
+The combination of non-unitary dynamics and decoherence will lead to evolution that is starkly different than what is encountered with conventional \wcr{open quantum} systems.
 In this letter, we characterize these dynamics using experiments on a superconducting qutrit.
 We observe quantum dynamics that result from the competition of the non-unitary effect of complex energies and quantum jumps.
-This leads to decoherence enhancement near the EP, non-stationary evolution of system eigenstates, and a quantum jump-induced breakdown of adiabaticity.
+This leads to decoherence enhancement near the EP, non-stationary evolution of system eigenstates, and a quantum jump-induced breakdown of adiabaticity \wcr{when a system parameter is slowly varied}.